LDPF/LDPF-Examples/README.md

   this directory already exists.
 Some components don't need a download (e.g.
   [ldpfgui] has its source code included; [lpugl_cairo] and [lpugl_openl] are sharing the source code with [component lpugl]).

+  The source code for components that are required for all three platforms are already contained as git submodules in the `thirdparty` directory.

 * Build the plugins.
 You may use the `-jN` option to speed up build time by using N processes in parallel, e.g.